Go to Top

 console.log(obj2.hasOwnProperty("foo")); // False (`foo`는 자신 스스로의 Property가 아니기 때문)

-Cause Analysis
+3. Root Cause Analysis

 Diff Analysis

-Processing Flight Protocol - Gateway to RSC
+Processing Flight Protocol - The First Gateway of RSC

-• reviveModel(): Restores Model from request data
+• reviveModel() : Restore Model from request data

 Raw Chunk Reference